magnusstubman/liveblogging/webrebels/live.md

 # @janl is introducing presenters
 # questions for the speakers should be posted on twitter marked #webrebels

-## No man is an APIsland - Jan Schmidt
+## No man is an APIsland - Jan Schmidt - @janschmidt

 works at UNIQLO, 140byt.ex, brooklynjs.com
 coiner of "manburger icon"